torvalds/linux/Documentation/networking/netdev-FAQ.rst

 :ref:`Documentation/process/submitting-patches.rst <the_canonical_patch_format>`
 to temporarily embed that information into the patch that you send.

-Q: Are all networking bug fixes backported to all stable releases?
+Q: Are all networking  fixes backported to all stable releases?
 ------------------------------------------------------------------
 A: Due to capacity, Dave could only take care of the backports for the last two stable releases.
 For earlier stable releases, each stable